afragen/setup-phpunit/README.md

-# Setup PHPUnit for Local Lightning
+# Setup PHPUnit for Local 5.x or greater

 This is an updated version of gist [setup-phpunit.sh](https://gist.github.com/keesiemeijer/a888f3d9609478b310c2d952644891ba)